4.3. Managing Volumes¶

 To add a writable virtual disk drive to a VM, attach a volume to it.
 To do this:

-On the COMPUTE > VOLUMES tab, click the ellipsis button next to an unused volume and click Attach in the context menu.
+On the Volumes screen, click the ellipsis button next to an unused volume and click Attach in the context menu.

 In the Attach volume window, select the VM from the drop-down list and click Done.